Vivolta: Broadcasting

 Vivolta was initially exclusive on CanalSat and Numericable until 2011 when it arrives at ADSL operators.
-Having very bad audiences, it ceased broadcasting on satellite and on Canalsat on 31 March 2014.
+Having a poor audience, it ceased broadcasting on satellite and on Canalsat on 31 March 2014.
 It is no longer broadcast on SFR since 4 May 2015.

 Vivolta was broadcast on French ISP networks (Orange, SFR and Free), on certain cable networks in France, Belgium, Luxembourg and Switzerland (Numericable, BeTV) and on Proximus TV.